At a Glance

 Here are some of the most helpful AT tools for reading.

-Where to Access Assistive Technology for Reading
+Where to Get Assistive Technology for Reading

 Some reading tools are “low-tech.”
 There are traditional classroom tools like sticky notes and highlighter pens.
-You can typically find them at any store that sells school supplies.
+You can find them at any store that sells school supplies.

 Schools or teachers might provide some adaptive tools, like reading guides or graphic organizers.
 You can look at your school or local library for tools like books on tape or CD (they require an audio player to use).

 Today, however, most AT tools for reading are used on one of three computer platforms:

 Desktop and laptop computers: Computers typically have built-in AT options, like TTS.
 You can download AT software programs for reading to add more functions to computers.